Chart Color Schemes

 Population growth drivers in Bonogin are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Overseas migration contributed about 57% of overall population gains during recent periods in Bonogin.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, based on 2021 data and released in 2023.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections for each age cohort, released in 2023 with a base year of 2022.
-Looking ahead, Bonogin is projected to have above median population growth among Australia's non-metropolitan areas, with an expected increase of 857 persons by 2041, reflecting a total increase of 15.8% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; thus AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort released in 2023 based on 2022 data.
+Looking ahead, an above median population growth is projected for non-metropolitan areas, with Bonogin expected to grow by 853 persons to 2041, reflecting a 16.1% increase over the 17 years.

 Frequently Asked Questions - Population